 Tips for Injured Workers

-• Get legal help early: A delay in calling an Illinois workers’ compensation lawyer can mean a delay in getting paid.
+- Get legal help early: A delay in calling an Illinois workers’ compensation lawyer can mean a delay in getting paid or that your case gets wrongly denied.

 Why You Need a Lawyer for Workers’ Comp

 Many people ask us, Do I need a lawyer for workers’ compensation?
 Trying to settle a case alone often leads to frustration.
-Judges, insurers, and employers all have lawyers on their side.
+Insurers, and employers all have lawyers on their side.
 You should too.

 Here’s how the best workers’ compensation lawyer for your case helps: